Computer numerical control

 A CNC machine is a motorized maneuverable tool and often a motorized maneuverable platform, which are both controlled by a computer, according to specific input instructions.
 Instructions are delivered to a CNC machine in the form of a sequential program of machine control instructions such as G-code and M-code, and then executed.
 The program can be written by a person or, far more often, generated by graphical computer-aided design (CAD) or computer-aided manufacturing (CAM) software.
 In the case of 3D printers, the part to be printed is "sliced" before the instructions (or the program) are generated.
 3D printers also use G-Code.

 CNC offers greatly increased productivity over non-computerized machining for repetitive production, where the machine must be manually controlled (e.g. using devices such as hand wheels or levers) or mechanically controlled by pre-fabricated pattern guides (see pantograph mill).
 However, these advantages come at significant cost in terms of both capital expenditure and job setup time.
 For some prototyping and small batch jobs, a good machine operator can have parts finished to a high standard whilst a CNC workflow is still in setup.

 In modern CNC systems, the design of a mechanical part and its manufacturing program are highly automated.
-The part's mechanical dimensions are defined using CAD software and then translated into manufacturing directives by computer-aided manufacturing (CAM) software.
+The part's mechanical dimensions are defined using CAD software and then translated into manufacturing directives by CAM software.
 The resulting directives are transformed (by "post processor" software) into the specific commands necessary for a particular machine to produce the component and then are loaded into the CNC machine.